-We have audited the financial statements of The Mental Health Association of Frederick County, Inc. as of and for the year ended June 30, 2017 and our report thereon dated September 19, 2017, which expressed an unmodified opinion on those financial statements, appears on pages 1-2.
+We have audited the financial statements of The Mental Health Association of Frederick County, Inc. as of and for the years ended June 30, 2018 and 2017 and our report thereon dated October 10, 2018, which expressed an unmodified opinion on those financial statements, appears on pages 1-2.
 Our audit was conducted for the purpose of forming an opinion on the financial statements as a whole.